Flickering Multi-Armed Bandits: Performance Guarantees

 With this setting, the regret contribution from the failure event is bounded by $\E{R(T) | \mathcal{E}_{\text{fail}}}\delta \le T \cdot (1/T) = 1$.
 The regret on the success event is bounded by the high-probability costs from our theorems.
 When $\delta=1/T$, all mixing, navigation, and burn-in costs (which scale as $O(n \log(nT))$ or $O(\log(nT)/(\alpha+\beta))$) become asymptotically smaller than the identification cost component of $T_0$.
 The final bound is therefore dominated by this identification cost, which is $O(n \log(nT)/\Gap^2)$ (see Corollaries \ref{cor:er-expected-regret} and \ref{cor:expected-regret}). \end{proof}

-\begin{remark}[On the Near-Optimality of Exploration] Our final expected regret bound from Corollary 5 is composed of the dominant exploration (identification) cost and the lower-order additive costs from burn-in and navigation.
-For any $\Gap \in (0,1]$, the identification cost is asymptotically larger than the other terms, meaning the total regret is driven by this cost:
+\begin{remark}[Near-Optimality of Exploration] The expected regret is dominated by the identification cost, as the additive terms for burn-in and navigation are lower-order.
+For any $\Delta_{\min} \in (0,1]$, the total regret simplifies to:

-This allows us to compare our algorithm's performance directly to the fundamental limits of the problem.
-In Appendix \ref{app:intrinsic-hardness}, we establish an information-theoretic lower bound for \emph{any} $\delta$-correct algorithm operating under our local-move constraints.

-Specifically, Theorem \ref{thm:lb-identification-time-app} shows that for an equal-gap instance (where the gap $\Delta = \Gap$), the expected identification time $T_{\mathrm{ID}}$ must satisfy:
+This performance matches the fundamental limits of the problem class.
+In Appendix \ref{app:intrinsic-hardness}, we establish an information-theoretic lower bound (Theorem \ref{thm:lb-identification-time-app}) showing that for equal-gap instances, the expected identification time $T_{\mathrm{ID}}(\delta)$ must satisfy: